Local TTS for OpenClaw on Apple Silicon (MLX-Powered, Zero Setup)

 MLX-powered local TTS plugin for OpenClaw—elegant but audience is Apple Silicon only.

-Make Local AI Toys, Robots, Devices that with a MacBook and an Arduino ESP32
+Make Local AI Toys, Robots, Devices that work with a MacBook and an Arduino ESP32

 Free local CharacterAI with voice cloning under 10s audio, plus ESP32 hardware integration.